f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 Use the -H option in curl to define the X-Forwarded-For Header.
 This will trigger the iRule addigned to the External VIP to simulate specific IP addresses in the header

-RFC 1918 addresses are considerd US addresses by the Geolocation database

 .. code-block:: console

    curl -k https://10.1.10.30/ -H 'Host:site1.com' -H 'X-Forwarded-For: 172.16.99.5'